 The Progress Report has identified that the annual mean for Nitrogen Dioxide is widely exceeded within the AQMA.
-There are no areas outside of the AQMA which represent relevant exposure where the Government objectives are exceeded; therefore, Borough Council will submit a Progress Report in 2011.
+There are no areas outside of the AQMA which represent relevant exposure where the Government objectives are exceeded; therefore, Borough Council will and Updating and Screening Assessment in 2012.

-The Borough Council will also submit a Further Assessment following the declaration of AQMA 5 in November 2010 and a revised Air Quality Action Plan in May 2011.
+The Borough Council will also submit a revised Further Assessment following the consultation process and a revised Air Quality Action Plan in September 2011.